dsayling/pytest-configurex/docs/index.md

 Settings are applied in the following order (highest to lowest priority):

-1. **CLI arguments** - e.g., `--configurex-verbosity=3`
+1. **Standard pytest CLI arguments** - e.g., `-vv`, `--log-level=DEBUG`, `-m unit`
 2. **`.env.pytest` file** or **custom Settings class**
 3. **Default values**

-This means you can override file-based settings with CLI arguments for one-off test runs.
+This means you can override file-based settings with standard pytest CLI options for one-off test runs.

 ---